18F/dev-environment/README.md

-## 18F Development Environment Guide
+## 18F development environment guide

-Guide to creating a suitable development environment in which to apply the best practices described in other [18F Guides](https://pages.18f.gov/guides/).
+Welcome to our guide to creating a suitable development environment in which to apply the best practices described in other [18F Guides](https://pages.18f.gov/guides/).
 Based on the [18F Guides Template](https://github.com/18F/guides-template/).